Want personalized picks that fit your family?

 Is it any good?

-Carell as Gru may be the draw for DESPICABLE ME, and he does a wonderful job -- as always -- with his voice acting; but it's the girls who are the most impressive.
+Carell as Gru may be the draw for this movie, and he does a wonderful job -- as always -- with his voice acting; but it's the girls who are the most impressive.
 They know exactly how to convey hurt, disappointment, joy, and wonder -- not an easy task for young actors.
 Segel's Vector is that fabulous combination of super nerdy and super arrogant, exactly the sort of villain (and person) who would rankle an old-school villain like Gru.
 It's easy to root for Gru when his nemesis is such a jerk.
 The movie also features a wonderfully catchy and unique soundtrack by hip-hop performer/producer Pharrell Williams, and, to its credit, the 3-D is actually enjoyable, as opposed to irritating.
 Will Gru rank among the greatest villains of all time?
 No, because in the end, he's actually got a heart -- and a large one at that.

-Families can talk about the fact that this story centers around a "villain" instead of a "hero."
+Families can talk about the fact that Despicable Me centers around a "villain" instead of a "hero."
 Is that typical?
 How does Gru change over the course of the movie?
 What happens that affects his attitude?

 How are orphans depicted in the movie?
 What about orphanages?
 Do you think that's how orphans must be treated/feel?
 Name some other famous orphans in movies and books.